 There are many different types of hernia mesh in use today, the most dangerous being composite mesh, which has a polypropylene coating.
 If you suffer any of the above complications related to your hernia surgery, you may be able to sue for significant damages.

-Symptoms of hernia mesh complications
+What are symptoms of hernia mesh complications?

 If you’ve had hernia surgery, watch out for signs that may indicate a problem with your mesh.
 Symptoms of potential hernia mesh complications include:

 - Severe pain

 If you experience any of these symptoms after a hernia surgery, or suspect that something is not right, talk to your doctor.
 Then, consult with a hernia mesh lawyer.

 The FDA and various manufacturers have recalled a number of harmful hernia mesh products or halted their production, though others remain on the market.
 For the latest list of recalled products, visit the FDA List of Devices.